 That son is now 17, and writing a detailed thank you has become an important part of our year-end traditions.
 This process allows our children to see how far they have come, how much they have learned, and how diligently their teachers have worked during that one year.
 But more importantly, it gives each of our children the opportunity to express their gratitude, in their own way, to someone who will always hold an important place in their lives.

 And sometimes, the class was hard, the teacher didn’t connect, or the year held struggles we had to work through.
 What do we do then?
 We find something to be thankful for anyway.
 Every single year.
 Because I want my children to be able to see through the rough spot and land in a place of gratitude.
 Learning and work occurred.
 Experiences were offered.
 Sometimes this is enough.
 So we say thank you.
+God calls us to be thankful people.

 God calls as Christians to be thankful people.
 We have been richly blessed by God and as a result we overflow with gratitude.
 As gratitude to God permeates all of our lives it will overflow to those around us.
 It is a blessing to be around thankful people.
 Teaching our children habits of gratitude for what they have received equips them for life in God's kingdom.